vrcxz/haha-language/README.md

 ```
 Output: `56789`

 `Note: If you didn't add an argument to haahaa, it will automatically evaluate to 1.
-Nested iterations here are also a no-no.`
+Nested statements here are also a no-no.`